• Skip to primary navigation

 Instructions

-• In a small bowl, combine the cornstarch and water until mixed.
+• In a small bowl, combine the cornstarch and ¼ cup of water until mixed.
 Set aside.

 Notes

-Once you take the sauce off the heat, it will begin to thicken slightly.
-I like to wait about 10 minutes for it to thicken enough to coat whatever it is I'm tossing it with.
+Once you take the sauce off the heat, it will begin to thicken more.
+This usually takes about 10 minutes for it to thicken enough to coat whatever it is I'm tossing it with.
+Add water if sauce becomes too thick.

 More Weeknight Dinners